Sutima/journeyplannerJS/README.md

-# README #
+# Journey Planner #

-Journey Planner can calculate the fastest route between two systems in Eve using data from Tripwire (wormhole connections) and Eve Scout (Thera connections).
+Journey Planner can calculate the fastest route between two systems in Eve Online using data from Tripwire (wormhole connections) and Eve Scout (Thera connections).

 ### Compiling